publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch39/schIII/m__us_usc_t22_s2781.md

     (b) __Waiver__

-        The President may waive the prohibition set forth in subsection (a) of this section with respect to a specific transaction if the President determines that the transaction is important to the national interests of the United States.
+        The President may waive the prohibition set forth in subsection (a) with respect to a specific transaction if the President determines that the transaction is important to the national interests of the United States.

 ([Pub.
 L. 90–629][/us/pl/90/629], ch.
 3, § 40A, as added [Pub.
 L. 104–132, title III, § 330][/us/pl/104/132/s330], Apr.
 24, 1996, [110 Stat.
 1258][/us/stat/110/1258].)